Purposefully/TeachMe/readMe.md

 The quizzes are five multiple choice questions.
 The questions and answer choices are shuffled each time the quiz is displayed.
 Each quiz is immediately scored and results are displayed for the user.

 The course library lists all the courses with quizzes that have been entered into the TeachMe app by an administrator.
 There is a search feature to faciliate locating desired courses.
 Selecting a course takes the user to the individual course's page.

+In order to give administrative permission to a user, a superuser needs to be created so that the Django Admin page can be accessed.
+Then, a user from the LMS_APP may be selected and "admin" entered as the User Level for that user.

 Users who have administrative permission may create a course by pasting in the YouTube url for that video on the create a course page.
 The course will not appear in the course library, however, until a quiz has been created for it.